revyos-ros/Universal_Robots_ROS2_Driver-release/README.md

 ## System Requirements

 Please see the [requirements for the Universal_Robots_Client_Library](https://github.com/UniversalRobots/Universal_Robots_Client_Library#requirements), as this driver is build on top of Universal_Robots_Client_Library.

+**Note**: A fundamental requirement for the driver is using Linux.
+Currently, there is no support for any other OS.

 ## Getting Started